top of page

 Mentorship Award: given to an individual who has shown excellence in mentoring, as evidenced by providing exceptional guidance to students through leadership, advisement, and activities aimed at providing opportunities for professional development, networking and future growth in behavioral medicine and/or integrated primary care.

-Young Professional Award: given to an early-career individual who has demonstrated outstanding achievements and contributions to their field.
+Early Career Professional Award: given to an early-career individual who has demonstrated outstanding achievements and contributions to their field.

 Student Travel Award: given to a student to help defray the costs of the annual conference.